OTTER CREEK FARM AND FOREST

 Electric: Appalachian Power

-Water: Public will be available in 2019
+Water: Public water is available

 Sewer: No public sewer system currently available.
 A residential septic system could be installed.